-- Agree to police check.
+- Provide identification and agree to a police check.

-- Complete phone interview.
+- Complete a phone interview.

-- Complete online literacy test.
+- Complete an online literacy test.

-- Complete online numeracy test.
+- Complete an online numeracy test.

 - Attend an in-person group role playing game (yup, that shitty one they’ve all used for 20+ years where your plane crashes in the Amazon and have to choose which items to take).

 - Attend an in-person individual role play game (two scenarios).